Frequently Asked Questions

 Can I talk to someone who’s taken a trip with you?

 Absolutely.
-Our alumni are some of our best sources of information.
+Our past guests are some of our best sources of information.
 Just give us a call and we’ll provide references for the specific trip you’re interested in.
+You can also read past testimonials and look at third party review sites like Trust Pilot.

 How far in advance do I need to reserve my trip?